Korean axe murder incident: Aftermath

-The Joint Security Area's advance camp (Camp Kitty Hawk) was later renamed "Camp Bonifas" in honor of the slain company commander.
+The Joint Security Area's advance camp (Camp Kitty Hawk) was then later renamed "Camp Bonifas" in honor of the slain company commander.
 The Barrett Readiness Facility, located inside the JSA and housing the battalion's north mission platoon, was named for Barrett.
 The site of the tree, the stump of which was cut down in 1987, became the location of a stone monument with a brass plate inscribed in the memory of both men.
-The UNC has held commemorative ceremonies at the monument on anniversaries.
+The UNC has held commemorative ceremonies at the monument on anniversaries.Memorial roll call for soldiers killed in infamous DMZ incident – Stars & Stripes, Pacific edition, Sunday, August 20, 2006.

-The nearby UNC checkpoint (CP No. 3, next to the Bridge of No Return), was no longer used after the mid-1980s when concrete-filled bollards were placed in the road to make vehicle passage impossible.
+The nearby UNC checkpoint (CP No. 3, next to the Bridge of No Return) was no longer used after the mid-1980s when concrete-filled bollards were placed in the road to make vehicle passage impossible.

 The incident also prompted the separation of personnel from the two sides within the JSA as a way to avoid further incidents.

 An axe and an axe handle that were supposedly used in the incident are on display in the North Korea Peace Museum.

 General William J. Livsey, who was the commanding general of the Eighth US Army in South Korea from 1984 to 1987, publicly carried a swagger stick that was carved from wood collected from the tree at the center of the incident.
 The swagger stick was ceremoniously passed on to General Louis C. Menetrey when Livsey retired from his command.

-Moon Jae-in, who would later become the 12th president of South Korea, was part of the 64-man detachment from the Republic of Korea 1st Special Forces Brigade that participated in Operation Paul Bunyan.
-Moon Jae-in was then a supporting member in the rear.
+Moon Jae-in, who would later become the 12th President of South Korea, participated in Operation Paul Bunyan as a rear supporting member of the Republic of Korea 1st Special Forces Brigade.